-FORESTERS, &c.

-SONS of the city! ye whom crowds and noise

-Bereave of peace and Nature's rural joys,

-And ye who love through woods and wilds to range,

-Who see new charms in each successive change;

-Come roam with me Columbia's forests through

-Where scenes sublime shall meet your wandering

-view;
+THE FORESTERS.

-Deep shades magnificent, immensely spread; Lakes, sky-encircled, vast as ocean's bed; Lone hermit streams that wind through savage woods; Enormous cataracts swoln with thundering floods; The settler's(1) farm with blazing fires o'erspread; The hunter's cabin and the Indian's shed; The log-built hamlet, deep in wilds embrac'd; The awful silence of th' unpeopled waste: These are the scenes the Muse shall now explore, Scenes new to song and paths untrod before.
+Sons of the city! ye whom crowds and noise Bereave of peace and Nature's rural joys, And ye who love through woods and wilds to range.
+Who see new charms in each successive change; Come roam with me Columbia's forests through, Where scenes sublime shall meet your wandering view Deep shades magnificent, immensely spread; Lakes, sky-encircled, vast as ocean's bed; Lone hermit streams that wind through savage woods: Enormous cataracts swoIn with thundering floods; The settler's(1) farm with blazing fires o'erspread; The hunter's cabin and the Indian's shed; The log-built hamlet, deep in wilds embraced; The awful silence of th' unpeopled waste: These are the scenes the Muse shall now explore, Scenes new to song, and paths untrod before.